-Demolition Delay and Notification Information - Residential Demolitions
+Residential Demolition and Major Alteration and Addition Delay and Notification Information

 When BDS receives a permit application to demolish a one or two family structure, various criteria are applied to determine if a delay is required.